vasudevtadavarthy/vasudevtadavarthy/README.md

 - 👋 Hi, I’m @vasudevtadavarthy currently a SRE @Vonage
 - 👀 I’m interested in IoT, CI/CD, distributed systems, scalability and chaos engineering.
-- 🌱 I’m always curious & learning something
+- 🌱 I’m always curious about learning something
 - 💞️ I’m looking to collaborate on building flexible and reusable CI/CD solutions.
-- 📫 How to reach me over slack, mobile or email; preferrably over slack.

 <!---
 vasudevtadavarthy/vasudevtadavarthy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.